zehdari/FoundationPoseROS2/README.md

 ```

 > [!NOTE]
 > Ensure the `foundationpose_ros_multi.py` script is configured to subscribe to the correct topics from the rosbag.
-You may need to update the topic names in the script to match those recorded in your rosbag.
+You may need to update the topic names in the script to match those recorded in the rosbag
+> (replace /camera with /camera/camera).

 ## Run on novel objects